Treetop Adventure Golf learns that digital game-based training is an evolution not a revolution

 It’s learning, without the chore

-For the team members on the ground, the overwhelming feedback is that the gamified elements to the training mean they often don’t even realise they’re closing their knowledge gaps.
+For the team members on the ground, the overwhelming feedback is that the gamified elements to the training mean they often don’t even realize they’re closing their knowledge gaps.

 Flexible